milkey-mouse/SteamBulkSeller/README.md

 This small JavaScript snippet automatically sells all of the Steam trading cards in your inventory.
 It sells them for the median price of each card for the past week's sales.

-This script works well with [IdleMaster](http://steamidlemaster.com/), a program you can leave running to get all possible Steam trading cards from your games.
+This script works well with [IdleMaster](http://steamidlemaster.com/) ([non-Windows version](https://github.com/jshackles/idle_master_py)), a program you can leave running to get all possible Steam trading cards from your games.

 ## How to use